 When arbitrage is segmented, the first-order condition of the arbitrageurs in each market reflects their own risk aversion and portfolio composition.
 Because arbitrageurs in currency and bond markets hold different portfolios, the prices of the risk factors differ across these markets.
-Solving for equilibrium in the currency market reduces to solving a nonlinear scalar equation (Proposition B.1 in Appendix B).
-The same is true for equilibrium in the country-j bond market (Proposition B.2 in Appendix B).
-Using our characterization of equilibrium, we next derive equilibrium properties.
+Solving for equilibrium in the currency market reduces to solving a nonlinear scalar equation, as shown in Proposition B.2 in Appendix B. The same is true for equilibrium in the country-j bond market, as shown in Proposition B.3 in Appendix B. Using our characterization of equilibrium, we next derive equilibrium properties.